Church of St Thomas, Thurstonland: Chancel

 The east window by William Wailes represents the Parable of the Good Samaritan; it cost £100 and was funded in 1870 by the local inhabitants in memory of Thomas Brooke, father of the 1869–1870 fund-raising treasurer Colonel Brooke.
 Rev. Richard Collins stated at the 1870 consecration that the theme of Good Samaritan and the word "just" in the window's dedication referred to Thomas Brooke's good deeds.
 The reredos was installed in the 1920s, and on its bottom right hand skirting board there is a wooden plaque commemorating its presentation.
 The sanctuary has decorative encaustic floor tiles whose arrangement was designed by Mallinson and Barber.
 These tiles were funded by D. Sharman who was master of Thurstonland Endowed School.
 The choir stalls and the altar rail are decoratively carved, and were designed and commissioned by Mallinson and Barber.

 Interior views

 Graveyard

 Although the church itself was not consecrated until 1870, part of the graveyard was available for burials by 5 March 1862.
 The extant 1880 plan of the main area does not conform to the present layout – for example the paths are missing – and there are no sexton's records of individual burial sites; however there is a burial register transcript.
 It is an Anglican graveyard, although nonconformist and Catholic burials are recorded here.
+St Thomas' churchyard contains Commonwealth war graves of five British Army soldiers and one Royal Air Force airman of World War I.